The Identity Question: Mid-Century Perspectives

 Nineteenth century perspectives closely resembled those of the eighteenth century in that racial differences were essential in understanding human behavior.
 According to Philipson, there were twentieth century publicists of racism that could make claims about the inferiority of Blacks and Jews based on the environmentalism of the eighteenth century and scientific racism of the nineteenth.

 However, there occurred a shift from intellectuals such as Franz Boas who argued that racial differences were not a result of geographical determinism, but rather emerged from the interaction with preexisting cultures that had risen out of historical circumstance.
 Boas never entirely rid of the notion of using race as a meaningful category of species classification, Boas' work contributed to the notion that social conditions were just as powerful a factor as biology is in human development.

 Reception

 The historian Allison Blakely stated, "This rich, thought-provoking book is not easily accessible for the general reader."
-She concluded, "Nevertheless, for the patient reader, Philipson presents a very insightful collection of commentary essays on the search by selected modern Black and Jewish intellectuals for both their personal identity and their understanding of the place of their respective groups in the world."
+He concluded, "Nevertheless, for the patient reader, Philipson presents a very insightful collection of commentary essays on the search by selected modern Black and Jewish intellectuals for both their personal identity and their understanding of the place of their respective groups in the world."
 Emily Miller Budick wrote in the journal American Studies that the book is a "scholarly, well-researched, almost encyclopedic study".